PRIDE-Toolsuite/trackhub-creator/README.md

 providing the following parameters
 - _user name_, this is the user name to be used for registering the trackhub at the [Trackhub Registry](https://www.trackhubregistry.org/).
+- _password_, to be used for registering the trackhub at the [Trackhub Registry](https://www.trackhubregistry.org/).

 # Application Architecture